Stop Killing Alaska's Apex Predators on Wildlife Reserves

 These methods include killing mother bears slowed by tiny cubs, and gassing wolf pups and families as they sleep in their dens.
 They include bear baiting, snares, and traps.
 Perhaps most controversial of all, they include hunting bears and wolves via relentless pursuit by small aircraft - gunning them down from the skies.

 In August of 2016, the federal government finalized a rule to clarify federal protection of predators on Alaska's wildlife refuges, banning these hunting methods.
 Recently, the new House of Representatives took advantage of an obscure rule that was intended to be an oversight tool, and used it to revoke these protections.
-If the Senate follows suit, and President Trump signs the revocation, predators will again be vulnerable to extreme hunting by trophy hunters and by the state itself.
+The Senate followed suit, and President Trump has now signed the revocation.
+This means predators are again vulnerable to extreme hunting by trophy hunters and by the state itself.

 These acts are not condoned by scientists or studies.
 They're rejected by most of the people of Alaska, and even by many hunters.
 Predators play a vital role in the ecosystem, keeping prey species healthy, concentrating and moving nutrients, and actually changing the landscape by their very presence.
 In the last and arguably the greatest wilderness left in the United States, apex predators deserve our protection, and our respect.

-Tell the leaders of the Senate and President Donald Trump not to allow this travesty to play out on public lands.
-Tell them to protect the predators of Alaska's wildlife refuges now.
+Tell the leaders of the Senate and President Donald Trump that they must act immediately to restore protections for predators in Alaska's wildlife refuges.

 To President Donald Trump and Senate Majority Leader Mitch McConnell, Majority Whip John Cornyn, Minority leader Chuck Schumer, and Minority Whip Dick Durbin:

 We, the undersigned, wish to express our urgent concern regarding the passage of H. J. RES.
-69, which will revoke predator protections granted in a rule passed regarding Non-Subsistence Take of Wildlife, and Public Participation and Closure Procedures, on National Wildlife Refuges in Alaska.
+69, which has revoked predator protections granted in a rule passed regarding Non-Subsistence Take of Wildlife, and Public Participation and Closure Procedures, on National Wildlife Refuges in Alaska.

 Alaskan wildlife refuges, like all of the federally protected refuges in this great nation, are maintained with the conservation of species and the ecosystem as the primary goal.
 Those species very much include apex predators, and with excellent reason.